HarpElle/empowervb-website/src/content/news/2025-07-20-training-philosophy.md

 ## The Heart of Our Program

-We're excited to share detailed insights into our training philosophy and approach at Empower Volleyball Club.
-Our philosophy isn't just about volleyball—it's about developing young women who will excel in every aspect of their lives.
+We’re excited to share detailed insights into our training philosophy and approach at Empower Volleyball Club.
+Our philosophy isn’t just about volleyball—it’s about developing young women who will excel in every aspect of their lives.

 ### Our Core Belief: Encouragement + Excellence = Empowerment

-At Empower VB, we reject the false choice between being encouraging and being competitive.
+At Empower Volleyball Club, we reject the false choice between being encouraging and being competitive.
 We believe that the best athletic development happens when encouragement and competition work hand in hand.
 This philosophy shapes everything we do, from individual skill development to team dynamics to competitive preparation.

 Just as Scripture reminds us to "encourage each other and build each other up," we create an environment where support, positivity, and grace are as vital as skill and strategy.
 When we lean into encouragement and lift one another up, we strengthen our team and reflect the unity that makes champions.

-### The Five Pillars of Empower VB Training
+### The Five Pillars of Empower Volleyball Club Training

 **1. Technical Excellence**
 Fundamental skills taught with precision and attention to detail.
 We believe that proper technique is the foundation of all athletic success.
 Our coaches focus on: